 You also understand that your participation in organised sporting events is contingent upon your adherence at all times to the rules contained in the NAD Scheme, the Code and your relevant sports organisations policies, including, among other things, your voluntary participation in anti-doping procedures set forth in the Code and thus the processing of your personal information as described in this form.

+You understand that the withdrawal of your consent to the processing of your personal information will be construed as a refusal to participate in those anti-doping procedures mandated by the NAD Scheme, the Code and your relevant sports organisations policies.
 This could exclude you from further participation in organised sporting events, and may result in disciplinary or other sanctions being imposed upon you, such as disqualification from competitions in which you are scheduled to participate or the invalidation of results arising from prior competitions.

 It is possible that your personal information (such as your urine/blood sample) may be used for the purposes of anti-doping research.